 Christian Bachez (b.
 2001) is a painter, muralist, digital artist, and photographer from Alphabet City, New York.
 His work is rooted in community engagement, cultural critique, and storytelling.
 He graduated from the College of the Holy Cross with a B.A. in Psychology and Visual Arts, a dual foundation that informs his approach to public art.

-Christian’s works teeter between celebratory exuberance and social commentary.
+His works teeter between celebratory exuberance and social commentary.
 His use of bold colors, layered textures, and human-centered narratives speaks to themes of identity, preservation, empathy, and social inequities.
-Whether painting in his hometown, working in underrepresented communities, or creating large-scale murals abroad, he aims to amplify local voices and histories.
+Whether painting in his hometown or creating large-scale murals abroad, he aims to amplify local voices and histories.

 (Photo courtesy of Michael Ivins)